ska-sa/katcbfsim/doc/maths.rst

  - Noise terms are assumed to be uncorrelated with everything.

- - The statistical distribution is stationary (time-independent), which means that expectations are invariant under a global phase shift.
-From this is can be deduced that :math:`E[a_p] = E[b_p] = 0`, :math:`E[(a_p^j)^2] = E[(b_p^j)^2]` and :math:`E[a_p^jb_p^j] = 0` (and similarly for :math:`c` and
+ - Applying the same phase shift to all voltages does not affect the distribution (i.e., it is circular).
+From this it can be deduced that :math:`E[a_p] = E[b_p] = 0`, :math:`E[(a_p^j)^2] = E[(b_p^j)^2]` and :math:`E[a_p^jb_p^j] = 0` (and similarly for :math:`c` and
    :math:`d`); and :math:`E[a_pa_q] = E[b_pb_q]`, :math:`E[a_pb_q] =